Frequently asked questions¶

 Please see operating system requirements.

-NOTE: Linux distributions other than those listed in the documentation can be supported on request.
+Linux distributions other than those listed in the documentation can be supported on request.

 What are the minimum system requirements for Anaconda Enterprise nodes?